PtrBreak/WinPSP/README.md

 ### Recommendation

-If you use batch files:
+If you prefer to use batch files:

-- Ensure your script does **not** spawn additional shells
+- Ensure the script does **not** spawn additional child `cmd.exe` processes
 - Or rewrite the logic in PowerShell
-- Or call the batch file through `cmd /C` and ensure it runs synchronously
+- Or invoke the batch file through `cmd /C` and ensure it runs synchronously

-WinBSP guarantees deterministic behavior only when the configured command behaves synchronously.
+WinPSP can only guarantee deterministic behavior when the executed command runs synchronously.

+Commands that may spawn child processes or cause the parent shell to exit prematurely include:

+- `timeout`
+- `start`
+- `exit 0` (when used without the `/b` flag)